feaser/openblt/Target/Demo/ARMCM4_STM32F4_Nucleo_F446RE_CubeIDE/Prog/Library/MicroTbx/docs/extra.md

 #endif /* FREERTOS_CONFIG_H */
 ```

-Just make sure to add the directory, where the `tbxfreertos.h` resides, to your compiler's search path for included header files.
+Just make sure to add the directory, where the `tbx_freertos.h` resides, to your compiler's search path for included header files.

 Alternatively, you can directly add and configure the `configASSERT` macro as follows in `FreeRTOSConfig.h`: